Sensory garden: Sound

 Sound components in a sensory garden are often things that make sounds naturally in a breeze.
 This includes plants like bamboo, grasses, and trees, as well as non-living elements like bells and wind chimes.
 Water features and birds are also common sound components.
 Implementing spaces that draw in other insects and animals will also create a natural soundscape.
 Bird baths are used to attract them and allow an inviting space for them to spring and splash around in.

 Incorporating differently textured walkways can allow for different sounds and stimulate the ears.
 For example, loose gravel could be used for a crunchy effect, using concrete for a more dramatic sound depending on the shoe.

 Less common sound components include hand instruments (such as drums), echo spaces, and chiming stepping stones.

 Smell

 Adding plants that have an aroma enhances the olfactory bulb, which is the part of the brain that processes smells.
 To create this aroma, floral fragrances like lavender, rosemary, some rose cultivars, and man-made smells like fresh-cut grass are often used.

 Touch

-Having “contrasting elements” like seed pods, different textures of bark or foliage, and plants like lamb's ear or viburnum and different texture rocks, stone, brick or pebbles can allow for some to want to engage with those materials and feel the different textures.
-Plants with a rough or smooth texture can go a long way for engaging the mind.
-Having touch for sensory gardens can allow the mind to wonder and feel textures.
-Having touch can also help people learn and gather information, creating a unique interaction from each individual.
+Having “contrasting elements” like seed pods, different textures of bark or foliage, and plants like lamb's ear or viburnum and stones or bricks can create a desire to engage with those materials.
+Using touch in sensory gardens can encourage exploration and can help people learn and gather information, creating different experiences for individuals.